 What’s all the more amazing is that prior to, and during her climbing career, this Duke University MBA had three heart surgeries, which inspired a career in the medical device industry before attending Fuqua.
 She also suffers from Raynaud’s disease, which causes the arteries that feed her fingers and toes to collapse in cold weather.

-Her recently published book, On the Edge: The Art of High Impact Leadership has become a New York Times and Wall Street Journal business best seller.
+Alison Levine’s recently published book, On the Edge: The Art of High Impact Leadership has become a New York Times and Wall Street Journal business bestseller.
 The book is funny and irreverent – what would you expect from the kind of person who was willing to ditch her derivatives final to go climb a mountain in Papua New Guinea?
 While on leave from Goldman Sachs, she captained the first American Woman’s Everest expedition, and has performed other amazing feats in between her lectures at West Point and on behalf of charitable organizations.

 Alison’s impressive biography includes contributing to the publication Leadership in Dangerous Situations: A Handbook for the Armed Forces, Emergency Services and First Responders (Naval Institute Press), and a friendship with Duke basketball coach Mike Krzyewski, who wrote the introduction to On the Edge and serves with Alison on the board of the Coach K Center on Leadership & Ethics (COLE) at Duke.

 Alison has a lot to teach all business leaders, but especially business school applicants, current MBA students, and recent alumni.
 Be assured that you won’t find the typical overused expressions of many leadership publications—after all, what can you expect from a book that is dedicated to her favorite Labrador, Trooper?
 She will surprise you with tips like, “get used to being sleep deprived,” and “assume everyone on your team is in a leadership position, ” and the surprising observation that “sometimes the weakest link on the team can be you.”